• Art Magazine

 Our project of the week: Ai Weiwei and his artwork made from life jackets

 The Chinese and regime-critical artist Ai Weiwei once again visualizes the refugee issue in his art.
-For example, flotsam and jetsam from rescued refugees and a Chinese temple are the centerpiece of the exhibition “translocation – transformation” in Vienna.
+Flotsam and jetsam from rescued refugees and a Chinese temple are the central elements of the exhibition “translocation – transformation” in Vienna.

 From a distance, the 1,005 used life jackets left behind by refugees on Greek beaches look like stylized water lilies.
 The politically and socially engaged artist has arranged them on a total of 201 floating rings in the park of Vienna's Belvedere Palace – in the shape of a large "F".
 With this image, intended to express the despair of those affected, the Chinese conceptual artist pleads for greater humanity.
 "This tells us so much About us our time," he explained at the opening of the exhibition "translocation – transformation" in Vienna.